Heavy snow, freezing rain cause widespread power outages

 Two to five inches of snow were in the forecast Sunday, but some areas may get socked in with up to eight inches.
 Snow will taper off followed by rain in some areas.

-The chance of snow will drop Monday as temperatures fall to about 15 degrees across the region.
+The chance of snow drops Monday as temperatures fall to about 15 degrees across the region.

 Interior Alaska already has experienced several inches of snowfall since Saturday, with Denali Park clocking in at 14 inches, Birch Hill 9.5 inches, University of Alaska 9.3 inches and south Fox 9.1 inches.

-Note: Editor's note: Check back for further updates to this article.